iominh/minhongrails.github.io/_posts/2013-06-15-java-7-certification.md

 ---
 {% include JB/setup %}

-In this post I wanted to share my experiences with the <a href="http://education.oracle.com/pls/web_prod-plq-dad/db_pages.getpage?page_id=5001&get_params=p_exam_id:1Z0-803&p_org_id=&lang=" target="_blank">Java 7 1Z0-803 certification</a>.
+In this post I wanted to share my experiences with the [Java 7 1Z0-803 certification](http://education.oracle.com/pls/web_prod-plq-dad/db_pages.getpage?page_id=458&get_params=p_track_id:JSE7Prog).
 There are probably naysayers out there who will say that certifications are worthless but actually in my experience I've found that I learn best when I combine both formal education and practical experience.
 It also doesn't hurt to have an extra credential to show that you aren't some newb.